nepCoder/Celestial-Bodies-Database/README.md

 # Celestial-Bodies-Database
 ## Introduction
-This project is made during the relational-database course of freeCodeCamp.
-The course link is 👉[FreeCodeCamp_CourseLink](https://bit.ly/3OvLIF9).
+This project is made during the relational-database course of [freeCodeCamp](https://www.freecodecamp.org).
+The course link is 👉[Relational Database Course by FreeCodeCamp](https://www.freecodecamp.org/learn/relational-database/).

 ## Description